abc123def456168/edmMusic_magentaLibrary/README.md

   - Polyphonic_Rnn: https://github.com/tensorflow/magenta/tree/master/magenta/models/polyphony_rnn

 magentaTrial_Demonstration.ipynb (jupyter notebook)
-  - This file is a demonstration of magenta on a random midi file using a pretrained polyphony_rnn model provided by magenta
+  - This file is a demonstration of magenta on a random midi file using a pretrained polyphony_rnn model provided by magenta.

 magentaModel.ipynb (jupyter notebook)
-  - This file is the code I used to train the modelmodel
+  - This file is the code I used to train the modelmodel.

 trainedPolyphony_rnn4584.mag (model file)
   - This file is the final and best model saved from training.
 It had an accuracy metric of .957...